netliferesearch/craft-starter/README.md

 6. `heroku config:add NPM_CONFIG_PRODUCTION=false`
 7. `heroku config:add CRAFT_VALIDATION_KEY=anyuniquekey` <= generate this key yourself

+## Buying a license

+1. Before buying a license.
+Uncomment license.key in the file .gitignore.
+This will allow you to commit the license file to the repository.
+2. Buy the license.
+3. Commit the file to the repository.

 ## Up and running when somebody already set things up

 1. `heroku git:remote <name>`